 Impressions from the Comic Salon Erlangen

-Today I won’t talk about academia or archaeology, today I want to talk about comics.
-Every two years, the German city of Erlangen offers the Comic Salon.
-For four days the Bavarian city transforms into a cultural hub for comic lovers, cosplayers, and many more.
-I was there for two days and had a lot of impressions.
+Today I’m not going to talk about science or archaeology, I’m going to talk about comics.
+Every two years, the German city of Erlangen hosts the Comic Salon.
+For four days, the Bavarian city turns into a cultural centre for comic lovers, cosplayers and many more.
+I was there for two days and came away with a lot of impressions.

 The comics

 I have written before that I am a (very selective) collector of certain comics.
-But that already covers my knowledge about this medium.
-Still, it never hurts to widen the cultural horizon and so I did.
-It wasn’t actually my first time there, I already visited the Comic Salon two years ago.
+But that is about as far as I know about the medium.
+Still, it never hurts to broaden one’s cultural horizons, and so I did.
+Actually, it wasn’t my first time there, I visited the Comic Salon two years ago.
 Both events were great.
-Large halls with people selling comics, graphic novels, art, and much more.
+Big halls full of people selling comics, graphic novels, art and more.

-Throughout the city there were events, also for kids.
-Cosplayers were populating the city and there were also contests for them.
-In large halls, publishers and artists could show their work.
-Illustrators were giving autographs here and there and there even was a drawing battle between them, to the amusement of the visitors.
-The Comic Salon was well organised and in nearly every street within the central area, there was something else going on.
+There were events all over the city, even for children.
+Cosplayers populated the city and there were competitions for them too.
+In large halls, publishers and artists showed their work.
+Illustrators gave autographs here and there, and there was even a drawing contest between them, much to the amusement of the visitors.
+The Comic Salon was well organised and there was something going on in almost every street in the central area.

 Still archaeology…

-I wasn’t really searching, but there are also comics about archaeology/the past.
-One of the more famous ones are “Die Adler Roms” a series about two friends joining the Roman army published by the Carlsen Verlag.
-But there were also others.
-One book in German called “Pfostenloch” was particular amusing as it shows day to day situations on archaeological excavations.
-This was definitely written by someone that participated in excavations, because these situations are on point.
+I wasn’t really looking, but there are also comics about archaeology/the past.
+One of the most famous is “Die Adler Roms“, a series about two friends who join the Roman army, published by Carlsen.
+But there have been others.
+A book in German called “Pfostenloch” was particularly amusing because it shows everyday situations on archaeological digs.
+It was definitely written by someone who had taken part in excavations, because these situations are right on the money.

-In “Trommelfels” two aging archaeologists get another chance of prooving themselves.
+In “Trommelfels”, two ageing archaeologists are given another chance to prove themselves.
 Soon they discover traces of an underground civilisation and the story unfolds.
-It is an interesting read and the drawings are really beautiful.
-If you take your time and wander through these halls, you can actually spot something that is made just for you.
+It is an interesting read and the art is really beautiful.
+If you take your time and wander through these halls, you can actually discover something made just for you.
 The people are super nice and it was a very relaxed atmosphere.

 Further impressions

 I can also say that Erlangen is a nice city to visit.
-According to someone I know that lived there for a while, Erlangen is only exciting during the Comic Salon.
-But I don’t know.
-There are a lot of cafes, cultural institutions, places to eat… It is not that big, but it is quite nice.
-Unfortuntely the weather wasn’t that good this year, but I can tell you from two years ago, that a sunny Erlangen is even better.
-Nevertheless, the visit was an experience I do not want to miss.
+According to someone I know who lived there for a while, Erlangen is only exciting during the Comic Salon.
+But I don’t know about that.
+There are a lot of cafes, cultural institutions, places to eat… It is not that big, but quite nice.
+Unfortunately the weather wasn’t that good this year, but I can tell you from two years ago that a sunny Erlangen is even better.
+Nevertheless, the visit was an experience I would not want to miss.